Chaska High School: The South Wing

 This takes up about half the school's area.
 It consists of the band room, choir room, cafeteria, the auditorium, four gymnasiums, the weight room, locker rooms, workshops, additional classrooms, the activities office, athletic locker rooms, and other athletic-related areas.
 It is connected through the blue house and the media center.
 The cafeteria is one story with a high cone glass roof, but the athletic area is two stories.

 Activities

 Music

 Chaska High School has four choirs, three bands, and many extracurricular groups that offer a wide range of music styles and levels.
 The choirs are called Cantare, Vivace, Bel Canto, and Concert Choir; the bands are Concert Band, Symphonic Band, and Wind Symphony.

 Academic teams

 Chaska High School actively participates in several academic competitions, including Knowledge Bowl, Quiz Bowl, and Science Bowl.

 Chaska won the Minnesota State Knowledge Bowl Meet in 1992, 1993, 1995, 1997, 2003, 2009, and 2012.
 It also won the Minnesota High School Quiz Bowl League in 1992, 1993, 1999, 2000, 2003, 2004, and 2009.

+Chaska players celebrate after defeating Apple Valley to win the 2026 Minnesota State Boys Basketball Championship at Williams Arena, in Minneapolis, Minnesota.